 C. University Senators

 The number of the college’s university senators is determined by the rules of the constitution of the university senate, which is empowered by the Academic Affairs Policies and Procedures Manual, ACD 112-01.
 The college’s university senators shall be elected from among the current college-voting faculty.
-Each senator’s primary duties will be to attend university senate meetings, represent the college to the senate and report back to the college faculty on issues of importance. csUniversity senators should be elected by May 1 for a term beginning the next academic year.
+Each senator’s primary duties will be to attend university senate meetings, represent the college to the senate and report back to the college faculty on issues of importance.
+The college’s university senators or designee shall attend all college assembly meetings as a representative of their faculty.
+University senators should be elected by May 1 for a term beginning the next academic year.

 D. Leadership of the College Assembly